 The worker, who mainly performed the duties of a cook and not those of a religious worker, was covered by the Restaurant Industry Award 2010.

-Peter McNamara is a partner in Clark McNamara Lawyers, a CBD commercial law firm that advises employers about employment and workplace law.
+Peter McNamara is a partner in CML Lawyers, a CBD commercial law firm that advises employers about employment and workplace law.

 Read the full Case Note below.

 - The Applicant is a not-for-profit organisation run for the benefit of its members.

 - Mr SN travelled from India to Australia to take up the position of assistant to the priest in a Temple in Melbourne run by the Applicant, which included accommodation on the Temple the premises.

 - Mr SN was given a contract of employment.
 None of the skills outlined in the contract involved cooking.